deckhouse/virtualization/docs/USER_GUIDE.md

 #### Tolerance to node restrictions

-`Tolerations` allow VMs to run on nodes with restrictions (`taints`) that would otherwise block VM placement.
-This is useful when you need to allow VMs to run on special nodes (for example, test nodes or nodes with specific characteristics).
+`tolerations` allow VMs to be scheduled onto nodes with `taints` that would otherwise block placement.
+This is useful when you need to run VMs on special nodes (for example, test nodes) or nodes with specific characteristics.

 Example of using `tolerations` to allow scheduling on nodes with the `node.deckhouse.io/group=:NoSchedule` taint: